ranwez-search/SeqTUI/readme_dev.txt

 PROJECT GOAL
 ================================================================================

-SeqTUI aims to be a fast, memory-efficient terminal viewer for large FASTA sequence alignments, inspired by Seaview but for the terminal.
+SeqTUI aims to be a fast, memory-efficient terminal viewer for large sequence alignments (FASTA, PHYLIP, NEXUS), inspired by Seaview but for the terminal.
 Key goals:

 1. Handle very large files (500MB+, millions of nucleotides per sequence)
 2. Vim-style navigation for bioinformaticians comfortable with CLI